-For both these modes, the input data is latched in on the rising edge of SCK starting from the first rising edge after CS goes active.
+For both these modes, the input data is latched in on the rising edge of SCK starting from the first rising edge after \overline{CS} goes active.
 If the clock starts from a HIGH state (in mode 3), the first rising edge after the clock toggles is considered.
-The output data is available on the falling edge of SCK.

-The two SPI modes are shown in Figure 5 and Figure 6.
+The output data is available on the falling edge of SCK.The two SPI modes are shown in Figure 5 on page 6 and Figure 6 on page 6.
 The status of the clock when the bus master is not transferring data is: